 - Health and substance abuse must be covered as any other illness or injury.
 Injuries or illnesses that occur as a result of alcohol, illegal drugs, or self-harm must be covered as any other illness or injury.

-Full information can be found at the Massachusetts Student Health Insurance website if you have additional concerns about Massachusetts requirements.
+Full information about the insurance requirement can be found at the Massachusetts Student Health Insurance website and by viewing the Massachusetts Student Health Insurance Plan Regulations.

 Loss of Coverage Regulations